-NAUGATUCK — The Board of Mayor and Burgesses met Tuesday night to discuss and vote on routine agenda items like reappointments, bid approvals, and tax refunds, but the majority of the time was spend in burgess comment discussing an issue largely out of their hands—the Board of Education and its budget predicament.
+NAUGATUCK — The Board of Mayor and Burgesses met Tuesday night to discuss and vote on routine agenda items like reappointments, bid approvals, and tax refunds, but the majority of the time was spent in burgess comment discussing an issue largely out of their hands—the Board of Education and its budget predicament.

 Burgesses Bob Neth, Bob Burns and Anthony Campbell, and Deputy Mayor Tamath Rossi were most vocal about the issue, publicly reprimanding the BOE for its overspending, purported lack of foresight, and problems adopting an operating budget even now, eight weeks into the academic year.